AdBank/adbank-token-management-system/DOCUMENT.md

 		Adbank smart contract ABI file.
 You can get it easily after compilation. ( Try to get it in Remix )
 	- owner address
 		Your eth address where you want to deploy smart contract
-	- password
-		Your eth address password ( This is used to unlock your address to send tokens )
 	- address
 		You deploy smart contract on your eth address.
 Then you get smart contract mined address.
 		This is used to create smart contract object in node.